74th (Yeomanry) Division: France and Flanders 1918

+74th (Yeomanry) Division marches through the liberated city of Tournai on 10 November 1918.

 On 14 July 1918 the 74th (Yeomanry) Division went into the line for the first time, near Merville on the right of XI Corps.
 From September 1918, as part of III Corps of Fourth Army, it took part in the Hundred Days Offensive including the Second Battle of the Somme (Second Battle of Bapaume) and the Battles of the Hindenburg Line (Battle of Épehy).
 In October and November 1918, it took part in the 'Final Advance' on Artois and Flanders.
-By the Armistice it was in the area of Tournai, Belgium.
+By the Armistice of 11 November 1918 it was in the area of Tournai, Belgium.

 With the end of the war, the troops of 74th Division were engaged in railway repair work and education was undertaken while demobilisation began.
 The division and its subformations were disbanded on 10 July 1919.

 Commanders

 74th (Yeomanry) Division was commanded throughout its existence by Major General E.S.
 Girdwood.